 Don’t worry!
 There are some pretty simple ways to enjoy the holidays while putting your health first.
 Follow these simple tips for living and eating healthy this holiday season:

 - Think Before You Eat.
 Fatty foods are a significant theme for the holidays.
 Between Thanksgiving, Christmas, and New Year’s Day, there are several opportunities to overindulge.
-During the holidays, there are unhealthy snacks like cookies, cakes, and other sugary and carb-heavy goodies everywhere you turn.
+There are unhealthy snacks like cookies, cakes, and other sugary and carb-heavy goodies everywhere you turn during the holidays.
 When treats are easy to access, you’re more likely to snack unnecessarily.
 Instead, pack healthy snacks like nuts, fruit, and veggies to help avoid unhealthy snacking.
 Another big one is overeating at holiday functions, which can contribute to weight gain, so go easy on the appetizers, meats, and desserts leave room for healthier choices.
 Fill half your plate with veggies and drink plenty of water, which will help with digestion.
 Finally, don’t force yourself to eat everything, but choose what you enjoy the most.
 Don’t use the holidays as an excuse to overindulge – moderation is vital.

 - Get Enough Sleep.
 Sleep is foundational to preserving our health and is just as crucial to good health as what you put in your body.
 No matter how busy your schedule becomes, it’s essential to maintain your sleep schedule during the holidays.
 Getting less than 7 hours of sleep a night can increase the risk for chronic diseases like diabetes, obesity and cardiovascular disease, certain kinds of cancer, and Alzheimer’s disease.
 You cannot achieve optimal health without taking care of your sleep.